Soapstone mining in Tabaka, Kenya

 In the Kisii region in Kenya, soapstone is mined in the town of Tabaka.
 It has been at the heart of industry and culture, with its malleability allowing for the carving of a variety of items ranging from common household items to ornaments and other décor items, all of which have found their way into the commercial space, birthing the aforementioned 'industry' around the mining and processing of the ore – largely centered in Tabaka.
 In its finely milled form, soapstone has been found to have various commercial uses outside carving.

 The stone's colour ranges from a light pink to a creamy white or a grey hue.
 It is mined and carved by hand by artisans.
 The carved figurines and sculptures are then decorated by engraving artistic designs on their surfaces, polished, waxed and dyed or they are left in their natural texture and colour.

 This area encompasses the epicenter of the Kisii soapstone industry with most of the deposits and processing taking place around Tabaka.

 Geographical occurrence

 The Goti Chaki hills in Tabaka area -in South Mugirango constituency -are one of the first claimed locations for soapstone occurrence in Kisii.
 This location still has engravings from before the colonial era, including images of wild animals on soapstone outcrops.
 Other objects like as board games popularly known as "ajua" and other rudimentary items can also be seen on these hills' outcrops.
 Similar items and drawings have been discovered in other various Kisii regions where soapstone mineral deposit is found like in Manga Hills, Bosinange, Nyabigena and Sameta Hills.

 Formation

 Kisii soapstone is a hydrothermal rock that is mostly composed of sericite and kaolinite.
-Its development is linked to hydrothermically changed lavas, which explains it's classification as a Pulferay.
+Its development is linked to hydrothermically changed lavas, which explains its classification as a Pulferay.